Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the verb 'Delete' and the resource 'fleet upgrade schedule', distinguishing it from sibling tools like create, get, or trigger.
-It is specific and unambiguous.
+The description clearly states the action 'Delete' and the resource 'fleet upgrade schedule', distinguishing it from sibling tools like 'cancel-fleet-deployment' and 'update-fleet-schedule'.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.